johansteyn/paintshop/README.md

 The initial implementaion has been done in Java (JDK 1.8).

-It does not depend on any 3rd party libraries at runtime, and requires only JUnit and build time.
+It requires JUnit as build time, but does not require any 3rd party libraries at runtime.

 I intend to port it to Scala if time allows...